 This highland cattle bull had an outrageous set of horns on him, and this front-on composition seemed to show them at their best.
 Here I liked the shape, as he gets wider as he gets higher.
 I also like the transition of light 'fringe' hair to the darker hair on his face.

 This was another very early addition to my On Black project, and it's been popular over the years, with prints shipped as far away as Australia.
 The beauty of this one is the strong side-lighting, which enables the shadows to easily fade to black.
-It also has a colour version here.

 This one is a classic highland cow behaviour; licking the nostril after having a drink.
 Most of my photos are intentionally fairly static, even stoic poses, but it was nice to capture this more dynamic moment, which celebrates another aspect of the character of this breed.